Texas State Representative (Fmr)

 When not working or volunteering around town, Erica enjoys road trips, bad movies, playing music, and trying to get attention from her neurotic dog.
 She can usually be found hanging out with family and friends in East Austin or at a bookstore wishing for infinite time to read everything.

-Sabra joined the Seedling family with over 20 years experience in social work, including 15 years with Communities In Schools (CIS), providing and leading case management and social services to students and their families at all school levels in Austin ISD and Del Valle ISD.
-In this work, she had the privilege of working with youth in helping develop their leadership skills through understanding racism, enhancing empathy, and using their voice for change.
-Sabra also planned dropout prevention strategies; recruited, trained, and supported mentors; and developed her reputation as a skilled trainer for staff and volunteers alike.
+Sabra joined the Seedling family in 2012 as Trainer and Mentor Director.
+Her previous work includes over 20 years of experience in Austin non-profits, providing case management and social services to students and their families at all school levels in Austin ISD and Del Valle ISD.
+She has had the privilege of assisting youth in developing their leadership skills through combatting racism, enhancing empathy, and using their voice for change.
+Sabra also planned dropout prevention strategies for students, recruited, trained, and supported mentors; and developed her reputation as a skilled trainer for staff and volunteers alike.

 Born and raised in Texas, Sarah has been a resident of Austin for 22 years.
 Since graduating from Texas State University, Sarah has focused her career on serving the non-profit community, most recently in executive support and event planning roles at American Red Cross of Central Texas and LIVESTRONG.
 Sarah is passionate about social justice issues and is committed to serving vulnerable populations in the Austin community.
 Sarah joined the Seedling family in April of 2017 after spending the last several years as a full-time mom to her two sons.
 After being incredibly inspired by Seedling’s mission and remarkably positive outcomes of the Mentor Program, Sarah is proud to be a part of the team that helps make that mission possible.